-This line has been on my mind for the past 4 days for some reason, perhaps I heard it repeated somewhere, so I took that as a sign that it was time to write about it.
-Here’s why:
+This line has been on my mind for the past four days for some reason, perhaps I heard it repeated somewhere, I’m not sure, but I took that as a sign that it was time to write about it.

 You and I can think of hundreds of developments that feed our desire for increased efficiency and speed, but one we can not ignore discussing is the desire of many to develop relationships with little or no work involved.

-We can not expect others to trust us enough to give us their business from the first moment they read our names, see us speak, watch us swim by in their Tweet Streams on Twitter, see us across the room at Business After Hours, have a friend introduce us when we stop by their table having lunch at Ruth’s Chris, and so on.
+We can not expect others to trust us enough to give us their business from the first moment they read our names, see us speak, watch us swim by in their Tweet Streams on Twitter, see us across the room at Business After Hours, have a friend introduce us when we stop by their table having lunch at our favorite hangout, and so on.
 We must earn it.

 My final thought for you is the line preceding John Houseman’s famous quote in the commercial: